Troyanovsky/vibe-coding-guide/en/Lesson_7_Backend_Prompt.md

 Here are some battle-tested techniques that will make your backend prompting much more effective:

 **Security & Cost Prevention:** Beyond just API keys, always prompt the AI to use environment variables for *all* sensitive credentials – database connection strings, JWT secret keys, third-party API keys, everything.
 Also, explicitly request rate limiting on public-facing endpoints to prevent abuse and manage costs.
-Trust me, you don't want to wake up to a $500 cloud bill because someone found your API and decided to hammer it.
+Trust me, you don't want to wake up to a $500 cloud bill because someone found your API and decided to abuse it.

-**Consistent Error Responses:** Request the AI to implement standardized JSON error responses across all endpoints.
+**Consistent Error Responses:** Ask the AI to implement standardized JSON error responses across all endpoints.
 Something like `{ "status": "error", "message": "Invalid input", "code": 400 }`.
-This makes debugging from the frontend much simpler and creates a predictable experience for anyone using your API.
+This makes debugging from the frontend much simpler (when things go wrong, you can paste this error message to have AI debug for you) and creates a predictable experience for anyone using your API.

 **Logging is Your Friend:** Always ask the AI to include basic logging for critical actions, errors, and incoming requests.
 When something breaks in production (and it will), good logs are often the difference between fixing an issue in minutes versus hours of detective work.